zhiyix2/Draw_Reaction/README.md

 # Draw_Reaction

+To setup the environment for executing "python Draw_Reaction.py" you need to install the Tkinter You can execute "pip install tk" in the terminal
 Run the program by executing "python Draw_Reaction.py"

 You can also modify the input file in the "Draw_Reaction.py" by changing the input file on the line 87